THE OXIDATION TYPES – FAST, SLOW, MIXED AND FOUR LOWS

 Everything in this article and others on this website regarding the oxidation rate and oxidation types pertains to Dr. Paul Eck’s method of assessing the oxidation types using hair mineral analysis - when the hair has not been washed at the laboratory.

-This is the only system of metabolic typing that I trust and use, as it has proven reliable and consistent.
+This is the only system of metabolic typing that we trust and use, as it has proven reliable and consistent.

 One cannot use another method of determining the oxidation rate and expect that the information here will apply.
 Indeed, several of our clients were tested by other methods of oxidation assessment and were found to have very different oxidation types using these methods.